-To educate, promote and thus, preserve the rich kathak tradition and lineage I am part of.
-Dedicated to presenting kathak in a range of formats making it accessible to all.
-My goal is to increase awareness of, as well as appreciation and support for the art, the profession and all it has to offer for the observer, supporter or active participant.
+To educate, promote and thus, preserve the rich kathak tradition and lineage of Pandit Chitresh Das.
+Dedicated to presenting kathak in a range of formats to ensure access for all.
+My goal is to increase awareness of, as well as appreciation and support for, the art, the profession and all it has to offer for the observer, supporter or active participant.
 To carry forward a legacy dedicated to high caliber artistry that brings together community and serves the betterment of society through the art of kathak.

 I take great joy in sharing the art of Kathak through a range of performance and teaching activities that inspire, energize and enlighten audiences and participants alike.